-Wondering if there’s a child tax benefit increase in 2021?
+Wondering if there’s a child tax benefit increase in 2021 and 2022?
 Stop wondering and start preparing to receive it!

 The efforts of the Canadian government towards improving the standard of living of children can’t be overemphasized.

 Considering the impact of the COVID-19 pandemic on the well-being of Canadian children, the federal government expanded its child tax benefit coverage and budget in May 2020.

 But are you eligible to receive the child tax benefit increase 2021?
 How much child benefit will you get?

 Continue reading to find answers to these and lots of other questions.

 Canada Child tax benefit (CCTB) was a tax-free payment administered by the CRA to help low-medium-income families supplement the cost of raising their children under the age of 18.

 The program was established in 1998 and replaced by Canada Child Benefit (CCB) in 2016.